 - Hwacheon Ice Fishing Festival + Garden of Morning Calm Starlight Festival | January 8th – 26th, 2024

 - Ice Fishing and Snowflake Tour in Gangwondo | TBA for 2023 / 24

 - Skiing, Snowboarding, and Sledding Tours across Korea | Various dates

 If you’re planning to travel around South Korea at year-end, or want to bring in the new year at a luxury hotel, it’s very important that you book accommodation as far in advance as possible.
-With 25 million people potentially traveling in and out of Seoul at the exact same time, trains, buses and the best hotels in the best neighbourhoods get booked up fast, especially in areas with New Year’s Eve celebrations planned.
+The best hotels in the best neighbourhoods get booked up fast, especially in areas with New Year’s Eve celebrations planned.